 The best places to shop for an auto loan refinance

 To help you choose the right lender for your refinance, we picked out some of the best places to refinance a car online.
-We started by analyzing more than 450,000 auto refinance applications for 17 lenders submitted through the LendingTree marketplace.
+We started by analyzing auto refinance applications for 19 lenders submitted through the LendingTree marketplace over a six-month period (June 2019 to November 2019).
 We then compared and selected the top four lenders that 1. consumers were choosing most often and 2. offered the lowest average APR.

 - LendingTree partners with dozens of financial institutions that compete for your business.
 Depending on your circumstances, you may be matched with one or more lenders at one time, allowing you to potentially compare several offers and choose the lender that has the best rate and loan terms for you.